Heal from Trauma

 So, what can be done to neutralize the negative effects of trauma?

 Following a trauma event, it can take a while for your life to feel like it is back to normal again.
 Sometimes that happens over the course of time, along with talking it out with a friend or family member that you trust.
 Occasionally, though, you can get stuck and not be able to move beyond the trauma.
 When that happens, your job, your relationships with family and friends, and your sense of well-being can be negatively affected.
 You may feel desperate to regain a sense of control and confidence in your life.
 That is when it can be very helpful to see a counselor.

-As a counselor, over the past 29 years I've helped a lot of people become free of the affects of trauma.
-In an atmosphere of compassion and non-judgement, I help people, first, make use of some concrete, practical strategies, such as Heart Math, Self Hypnosis, and others that are focused on calming down the feelings of anxiety and regaining a sense of control.
+As a counselor, over the past 30 years I've helped a lot of people become free of the affects of trauma.
+In an atmosphere of compassion and non-judgement, I help people, first, make use of some concrete, practical strategies, focused on calming down the feelings of anxiety and regaining a sense of control.
 Second, once they develop some good coping strategies, we then process the trauma using such tools as, EMDR, HMR, HCH, or EFT (see the "Tools" page for explanations).